bebrws/newblog/posts/pythonListComprehensionsInJS.md

      [ n * 2 for n in [1, 2, 3] ]
 ```

 I actually think that using spread is more readable in some ways.
-It all makes sense that you can peice together the spread operator with the functional style methods on Arrays to get the same functionality as a list comprehension in Python to me.
+It all makes sense that you can piece together the spread operator with the functional style methods on Arrays to get the same functionality as a list comprehension in Python to me.
 I like that this "problem" is solved by a combination of basic Javascript functionality instead of creating a new syntax just to add functionality like a list comprehension as well.

-This all makes so much sense and seems so obvious to me now that I am guessing this was probably part of the proposal for the spread operator itself.. or something like that.
+### Differences with the Python style list comprehension

-### Even better than with Python list comprehensions IMO
+What I really like about this use of the spread operator in relation to the list comprehension is that you can mix and match the arrays you spread into the new array.
+With Python I do not believe it is possible to use a single list comprehension to do some ordered concatenation of multiple resulting arrays use a list comprehension.

-What I like even more than Python list comprehension here is that you can mix and match the arrays you spread into the new array to combine multiple list comprehensions into one with an easy to read syntax
+This is a pretty useful, common operation which makes me appreciate the spread operator.

 For example: